Published • Last updated

 Try it

 MyBestie is live on iPhone and free to start.
-The free tier gives you ten messages a day; Premium unlocks unlimited messaging, photo sharing, voice notes, and deeper personalisation.
-You can see the details on the pricing page.
+The free tier includes a daily text-message limit; Premium unlocks unlimited messaging, photo sharing, voice notes, and deeper personalisation.
+You can see the current details on the pricing page.

-If you are looking for the AI friend app that feels less like a search box and more like someone who actually shows up, that is the gap Bestie was built for.
+If you are looking for the AI bestie app that feels less like a search box and more like someone who actually shows up, that is the gap Bestie was built for.